QUBO.jl: A Julia Ecosystem for Quadratic Unconstrained Binary Optimization: Comparison between existing tools

 { }

 Moreover, another method to compare QUBO formulation packages is to analyze their execution time to build an actual QUBO model.
-We have decided to follow \texttt{PyQUBO}'s benchmarking framework, presented in its documentation, where many instances of the Traveling Salesperson Problem (TSP) and the Number Partitioning Problem (NPP) are formulated with a varying number of variables~\cite{Lucas_2014}.
+Although at first it is expected for a Julia package to have a better performance than a Python one, considering their design differences, such as the fact that Julia is a compiled language and Python is an interpreted one, \texttt{PyQUBO}'s and \texttt{Amplify}'s backends are written in C++/C. We have decided to follow \texttt{PyQUBO}'s benchmarking framework, presented in its documentation, where many instances of the Traveling Salesperson Problem (TSP) and the Number Partitioning Problem (NPP) are formulated with a varying number of variables~\cite{Lucas_2014}.
 As presented in Figure \ref{fig:benchmark}, we evaluate the time to construct a QUBO model from 25 to 10000 variables (5 to 100 cities) for the TSP and from 5 to 1000 variables for the NPP.
-It is important to mention that for the \texttt{Qiskit} and \texttt{OpenQAOA} iterations, we create a QUBO from a \texttt{docplex} model.
+It is important to mention that for the \texttt{Qiskit} and \texttt{OpenQAOA} iterations, we create a QUBO from a \texttt{docplex} model~\cite{docplex:2015}.

-Examining the outcomes for building a QUBO model from TSP and NPP instances - {Figure \ref{fig:benchmark}} - together with the data from Table \ref{tab:tools} , it is possible to conclude that \texttt{ToQUBO.jl} stands out from its main competitors.
+Examining the results for building a QUBO model from TSP and NPP instances~(see {Figure \ref{fig:benchmark}}) together with the data from Table \ref{tab:tools}, it is possible to conclude that \texttt{ToQUBO.jl} stands out from its main competitors.
 In contrast with the other packages, \texttt{ToQUBO.jl} contains more features, providing distinguished compatibility with some problems.
-Besides, \texttt{ToQUBO.jl}'s execution time to build a QUBO model is very competitive, being faster than \texttt{PyQUBO} and greatly faster than \texttt{qubovert}, \texttt{Qiskit} and \texttt{OpenQAOA}.
+Besides, \texttt{ToQUBO.jl}'s execution time to build a QUBO model is very competitive, being faster than \texttt{PyQUBO} and greatly faster than \texttt{qubovert}, \texttt{dimod}, \texttt{Qiskit}, and \texttt{OpenQAOA}.

-Furthermore, under the perspective of programming experience, being developed as an MOI layer, \texttt{ToQUBO.jl} allows users to use \texttt{\texttt{JuMP}} for modeling, which is a widely used tool for operations research.
-Such characteristic is unique, considering \texttt{qubovert} and \texttt{PyQUBO}'s syntax, where in both scenarios, one must get used to a whole new framework for modeling, exclusive for the package.
-We illustrate this advantage with Listings \ref{code:toqubo}, \ref{code:pyqubo}, and \ref{code:qubovert}, used to perform the TSP benchmarking.